As an Amazon Associate I earn from qualifying purchases.

 One of the functions of cream of tartar in snickerdoodle cookies is to act as an interfering agent, which prevents sugar from binding together and creating crystals.

-Powdered sugar is used in many cookie recipes where a soft and tender result is required.
+Powdered sugar is used in many cookie recipes where you want to create a soft and tender result.

 Since the cornstarch in powdered sugar absorbs moisture, cookies that contain powdered sugar also tend to hold their shape very well with little spreading.